 We stayed in Tsim Sha Tsui – Kowloon

-Tsim Sha Tsui is a place where you can find hotels and restaurants with nice views and great food, and shop from luxury brands to cheap boutique items.
+Tsim Sha Tsui is a place where you can find hotels and restaurants with beautiful views and great food, and shop from luxury brands to cheap boutique items.

 In 1888, the Star Ferry offered regular transport between Central and Tsim Sha Tsui, we took the Star Ferry Hong Kong Island, using the Octopus Card.

 The Peak Tramway is a funicular railway in Hong Kong, which carries both tourists and residents to the upper levels of Hong Kong Island.
-Running from Garden Road Admiralty to Victoria Peak, it provides the most direct route and offers good views over the harbour and skyscrapers of Hong Kong.
+Running from Garden Road Admiralty to Victoria Peak provides the most direct route and offers excellent views over the harbor and skyscrapers of Hong Kong.